ejeschke/ginga/doc/index.rst

 has the required python modules and has a supported widget set.
 The basic Ginga display class supports the Qt, Gtk, Tk widget sets natively as well as any matplotlib Figure, while the full reference viewer supports Qt and Gtk.
-Ginga can also be used in ipython notebooks and other
+Ginga can also be used in ipython notebooks.

 ==================
 Getting the source